bhoomika-muppala/FUTURE_FS_03/README.md

 # FUTURE_FS_03 – EcoStride Website 🌱👟

-A rebranded e-commerce website project built with **Next.js, React, and Tailwind CSS**.
+A rebranded e-commerce website project built with **Next.js, React, Tailwind CSS, and Firebase Firestore**.
 This is part of my **Full Stack Web Development journey** 🚀.

 ---